Code-Institute-Submissions/phoebeireland-codeinstitutemilestoneproject2_SepResub/README.md

 As a Returning User to the site, I want:
 1. To be able to keep my score from the last time I played
 2. A game that is easy to navigate
+3. An easy way to remind myself how to play the game
+4. A way to contact the creator of the game to report any issues or submit any ideas for improvement

 ## Design Choices